 - Muscle pain

-Pneumonic plague symptoms appear suddenly, typically 2 - 3 days after exposure.
+Pneumonic plague symptoms appear suddenly, typically 2 to 3 days after exposure.
 They include:

 - Frothy, bloody sputum

-Septicemic plague may cause death even before its symptoms occur.
+Septicemic plague may cause death even before symptoms occur.
 Symptoms can include:

 - Abdominal pain